 I truly hope this has put Frome on your radar.
 There are plenty of things to do in Frome.
 Dan and I loved exploring the cobbled streets, munching away at the cafes, and even picking up a slice of gluten free carrot cafe at Cafe La Strada to enjoy in the grounds of St John’s Church.

 This is an unassuming yet unabashedly pretty town that deserves a visit – whether it’s for a day or a few days!
-Have you been to Frome?
+Have you been to Frome in England?
 Would you visit?
 I’d love to hear your thoughts in the comments below!

 Pin it for later…